 4. Strive to understand as much as possible about how math it taught nowadays.

 Parents may find today’s teaching approaches, unfamiliar math terms, and unclear expectations downright befuddling.

-Math is the same as it always has been, but the ways we’re teaching it are different--and hopefully better!
+Math is the same as it always has been, but the ways we’re teaching it are different--

 Instead of relying on memorizing procedures and learning things by rote, teachers encourage students to learn concepts first so they will understand the underlying reason for the procedures.
 In this section, I provide links to helpful videos for the new-fangled approaches your kids are learning.
 The videos were created by students at the University of Houston's College of Education.